JohanAlvedal/Svotc/readme.md

 40_notify.yaml
 ```

-If you are migrating from an older single-file version, also remove or archive:
+If you previously used a single-file setup, also remove:

 ```text
 /config/packages/svotc.yaml
 ```

+---

 ### Clean up old entities (recommended)

-If you previously ran SVOTC 2.x.x, some template sensors may still exist in the Home Assistant entity registry.
+If you previously ran SVOTC 2.x.x, some template sensors may still exist in Home Assistant’s entity registry.

-If these entities remain, Home Assistant may create new sensors with names such as:
+If left behind, Home Assistant may create duplicate entities like:

-sensor.svotc_virtual_outdoor_temperature_2
-sensor.svotc_forward_price_state_2
+`sensor.svotc_virtual_outdoor_temperature_2`
+`sensor.svotc_forward_price_state_2`

-To avoid this, remove the old entities before starting SVOTC 3.0.0.
+To avoid this, remove old entities before starting SVOTC 3.0.0.

-Steps:
+**Steps:**

 1. Go to **Settings → Devices & Services → Entities**
 2. Search for `svotc`
-3. Remove entities that belong to the old 2.x installation
+3. Remove entities belonging to the old 2.x setup
 4. Restart Home Assistant
 5. Start SVOTC 3.0.0

-This ensures the new sensors keep their correct names.
+This ensures correct naming for new sensors.

+---

 ### 2. Create the folder

 ```text
 /config/packages/svotc/
 ```

+---

-### 3. Copy in the new Core v1 files
+### 3. Copy the new Core v1 files

-Copy these files into the folder:

 ```text
 00_helpers.yaml